tuxlin/roku-virtual-remote/README.md

 ## Keyboard support (Firefox 59.0.2+ only)

-* When on a screen with a text entry window, typing on your keyboard will enter alphanumeric characters(a-z, A-Z, 0-9)
+* Text entry windows, typing on your keyboard will enter alphanumeric characters(a-z, A-Z, 0-9)
 * Backspace will enter backspace on text entry windows
 * Arrow keys will move the selector around
 * Enter will select the highlighted options